chainloop-dev/docs/docs/chainloop-cloud.md

 Chainloop is under active development, please don't use it as part of your critical infrastructure until it reaches the 1.0 release.
 :::

-Chainloop Cloud is a **free, public beta, Software as a Service instance of [Chainloop Core](https://github.com/chainloop-dev/chainloop)**.
+Chainloop Cloud is a **free, public beta, Software as a Service instance of [Chainloop](https://github.com/chainloop-dev/chainloop)**.
 It's available to whoever wants to give Chainloop a try without the effort of [deploying their own instance](https://github.com/chainloop-dev/chainloop).

 The Chainloop **Command Line Interface (CLI) comes pre-configured to use the Chainloop cloud control plane**.